-13. Move it, move it.
+13. Move it, move it, move it.

 No matter how much you weigh, sitting for long periods could shorten your lifespan, warn researchers in the Archives of Internal Medicine and the American Heart Association.
-Couch potato and desk jockey lifestyles seem to have an unhealthy effect on blood fats and blood sugar.
-If you work at a desk, remember to take regular breaks to move around.
-Go for a stroll on your lunch break, and enjoy regular exercise in your leisure time.
+If you spend most of your day sitting down, remember to take regular breaks to move around.
+Go for a stroll with a friend or your family, and enjoy regular exercise in your leisure time.